Dr3nz4r/impostor-ipfilter/README.md

 # impostor-ipfilter
-A plugin for the impostor among us server
+A plugin for the impostor among us server to prevent lobby creation for either blocked IPs or only allow lobbies being created from a specific IP.

+Please do feel free to fork, star or contribute!
+Any additions, issues or PRs are greatly welcome!

 # configuration
 to configure the allow and blocklist use the following snippet and place it in your config.json.